d2l-ai/d2l-en/chapter_preliminaries/pandas.md

 ## Summary

-* Like many other extension packages in the vast ecosystem of Python, `pandas` can work together with `ndarray`.
+* Like many other extension packages in the vast ecosystem of Python, `pandas` can work together with tensors.
 * Imputation and deletion can be used to handle missing data.